tdpetrou/Build-an-Interactive-Data-Analytics-Dashboard-with-Python-Oreilly/README.md

     1. Navigate to the folder you just unzipped and moved from above
     1. Navigate into the `project` directory
 1. Run the command `python -m venv dashboard_venv`.
 This creates a new virtual environment named **dashboard_venv**
+1. Deactivate the conda environment with `conda deactivate`
 1. Activate the virtual environment with the following command:
     1. Mac/Linux - `source dashboard_venv/bin/activate`
     2. Windows - `dashboard_venv\Scripts\activate.bat`